uthcode/learntosolveit/pycon2010/common.rst

             yield i

-Any function containing a ``yield`` keyword is a generator function; this is detected by Python's :term:`bytecode` compiler which compiles the function specially as a result.
+Any function containing a ``yield`` keyword is a generator function; this is detected by Python's ``bytecode`` compiler which compiles the function specially as a result.

 Inside a generator function, the ``return`` statement can only be used without a